 Such problems include: investigating model output uncertainty induced by model input uncertainty; calibrating models to physical observations; assessing the discrepancy model predictions and reality; analysis with computationally expensive models.

-Currently, we are spread across three departments: the School of Mathematics and Statistics (SoMaS), the School of Health and Related Research (ScHARR), and the Department of Computer Science.
+Currently, we are spread across four departments: the School of Mathematics and Statistics (SoMaS), the School of Health and Related Research (ScHARR), the Department of Computer Science and the Department of Automatic Control and Systems Engineering

 We maintain a mailing list: Uncertainty in Computer Models (UCM), which is used for announcing conferences, jobs, papers etc. The list is fully moderated.
 To join the UCM mailing list, please email email@example.com with subscribe ucm as the subject.